Teyo Johnson

-Teyo Johnson (born November 29, 1981) is a Canadian former professional football player who was a tight end in the National Football League (NFL) and the Canadian Football League (CFL).
-He was drafted by the Oakland Raiders in the second round of the 2003 NFL Draft.
+Teyo Johnson (born November 29, 1981) is a Canadian former professional football player who was a tight end in the National Football League (NFL) and Canadian Football League (CFL).
+He was selected by the Oakland Raiders in the second round of the 2003 NFL draft.
 He played college football with the Stanford Cardinal.

-Johnson was also a member of the NFL's Arizona Cardinals, Miami Dolphins, Denver Broncos and Buffalo Bills and the CFL's Calgary Stampeders.
-He also played for the Sacramento Mountain Lions of the United Football League.
+Johnson was also a member of the Arizona Cardinals, Miami Dolphins, Denver Broncos and Buffalo Bills of the NFL, the Hamburg Sea Devils of NFL Europa, the Calgary Stampeders of the CFL, and the Sacramento Mountain Lions of the United Football League.

-Early years
+Early life

 Johnson grew up in Lynnwood, Washington and attended Mariner High School in Everett.
 He transferred to Mira Mesa Senior High School in San Diego, California during his senior year along with friend Amon Gordon, who became an NFL player.

 College career

 Johnson was recruited to Stanford University as one of the most highly touted two-sport athletes in the country.
 He aspired to play quarterback, but as he was buried on the depth chart, the coaches switched him to wide receiver to get his talent on the field.
 In 2001, Johnson was Pac-10 Freshman of the Year at the position of wide receiver.
 He racked up 79 catches, 1,032 yards and 15 touchdowns in 22 games.
 After his sophomore season, when the new coach said he was switching Johnson to yet another position from wide receiver to tight end for next season, he decided to leave school early and enter the NFL draft.

 He also played forward for two years on the Stanford basketball team, alongside future NBA players like Josh Childress, Casey Jacobsen, Jason Collins and Jarron Collins.